SarahTamayao/Flixster-8/README.md

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing
 - [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Android
-# Flixster
-Flixster is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 ## Flixster Part 1